Golf Simulator Projectors

 • 1080p - 1920x1080 (Full High Definition)

-• WUXGA - 1920x1200 (similar to FULLHD but bit a little more height)
+• WUXGA - 1920x1200 (similar to FULLHD but with slightly increased height relative to width)

 • UHD - 3840x2160 (Ultra High Definition 4K 2160p.
 Four times the detail of FullHD.)

-Should I ceiling mount my projector?
+Should I ceiling mount my golf sim projector?

 [top]